-1. On-Call assignment is defined as a work-shift of no less than one day in which the Unit 10 employee is: (1) available by telephone or electronic paging device at all times; (2) normally immediately available to return to the facility for any emergency response deemed necessary by the employee or supervisor.
-On-Call assigment shall be in addition to the employee’s normal work schedule.
+1. On-call assignment is defined as a work-shift of no less than one (1) day in which the Unit 10 employee is: (1) available by telephone or electronic paging device at all times; and (2) normally immediately available to return to the facility for any emergency response deemed necessary by the employee or supervisor.
+On-call assignment shall be in addition to the employee’s normal work schedule.
 If the State deems it necessary, the State shall issue a Unit 10 employee an electronic paging device during an on-call assignment.

 3. On-call assignments shall not be rescheduled to be less than one full day solely to avoid payment under this Section.

 4. Unit 10 employees who complete on call assignments of less than seven (7) consecutive days shall receive pro rata CTO or pro rata pay.